 - 35. As detailed above, the Council is currently maintaining an under-borrowed position.
 This means that the level of actual debt is below the Capital Financing Requirement (the amount the authority needs to borrow for capital purposes) and therefore the Council is using internal resources such as earmarked reserves, unapplied grants and capital receipts, cash balances, etc. to fund some of its unfinanced capital expenditure. - 36.
 This strategy is beneficial because external debt interest payments are minimised during the time when interest rates are increasing, hence protecting the revenue budget.
 There are obviously risks inherent in this approach on interest rate fluctuations i.e. interest rates don't behave as expected and borrowing has to be undertaken at higher rates, liquidity risks where the current level of internal borrowing is needed for other purposes such as emergency situations where no other funding is available and re-financing risks.
 The latter is quite a low risk as the majority of our debt is on a fixed term basis. - 37.
 This position cannot be sustained in the long term.
 The reserves and balances may be needed and consequently the need to borrow will increase.
 This could be short-term or long-term borrowing.
 However, whilst interest rates are at their current levels the Council will be adopting a strategy of only utilising short-term borrowing to maintain the cashflow position.
-This is likely to be from other authorities (who because they have restricted lending lists means they lend at rates lower than the Public Works Loan Board (PWLB) rates).
+This is likely to be from both other local authorities (or similar) and the Public Works Loan Board (PWLB) as currently the rates are comparable.
 Once interest rates start to fall again then long-term borrowing from the PWLB, will be undertaken in order to remove some interest rate risk. - 38.
-It should also be noted that it is the Council's intention to pre-pay its future service rate pension liabilities, at a discounted rate, for 2023/24 to 2025/26.
-The prepayment will be funded through short term borrowing and dependent upon the timing of this borrowing could temporarily reduce the under-borrowed position.
+It should also be noted that although it was the Council's intention to pre-pay its future service rate pension liabilities, at a discounted rate, for 2023/24 to 2025/26, as noted in the previous years report, that this wasn't actually undertaken as the financial incentive to do so wasn't sufficient.